allamand/aws-cdk-eks-multi-region-workshop/content/40-deploy-clusters/300-container/320-resource.en.md

 * After reading yaml files in these two folders and transforming them into json, this code then creates a resource by CDK.
 This allows the administrator to manage the distribution through code rather than directly controlling resources through the `kubectl` command.

 {{% notice warning %}}
-If you are doing a workshop in another region other than the Tokyo region (ap-northeast-1) or Oregon region (us-west-2), please change the folder name where the yaml files are located.
+If you are doing a workshop in a region other than the Tokyo region (ap-northeast-1) or Oregon region (us-west-2), please change the folder name where the yaml files are located.
 {{% /notice %}}